JuliaLang/www_old.julialang.org/blog/_posts/2017-04-18-offset-arrays.md

 indices, see
 [this documentation page](http://docs.julialang.org/en/latest/devdocs/offset-arrays.html#Arrays-with-custom-indices-1).

 ## Why should we care which indices an array has?
+A first example

 Sometimes arrays are used as simple lists, in which case the indices may not matter to you.
 But in other cases, arrays are used as a